RyanRosario/ucla_cs143_docker/postgresql/README.md

 Execute the following command:

-docker run -d   --name cs143-postgresql   -v pgdata:/var/lib/postgresql/16/main -v cs143_home:/home/cs143   -p 5432:5432   ryanrosario/postgresql:latest
+docker run -d \
+  --name postgres_container \
+  -v /home/ec2-user/pgdata:/var/lib/postgresql/data \
+  -p 5432:5432 \
+  ryanrosario/postgresql:latest

 This runs the container in the background.
 You can stop and delete the container and your data should remain intact.